 "Boston Herald" op ed writer, Deroy Murdock in Saturday, March 10, 2012's edition comments and clarifies the growing push for states to mandate that a voter produce an official photo ID to vote in local, state and national elections.
 Mr. Murdock argues that having an official photo ID is part of the American experience in that a photo ID is typically required to conduct banking, travel on planes, and purchase items using your credit card.
 It is not equilavent to imposing a poll tax or disenfranchising a segment of the population based on race.
 Read the "Boston Herald's" column:

-The November meeting of the Twin City Tea Party is cancelled due to the Thanksgiving holiday.
+The December meeting of the Twin City Tea Party is cancelled due to the holidays.
 Because many patriots will be traveling.
-Have a safe and blessed Thanksgiving holiday, we look forward to planning an informal holiday celebration in December, 2014--stay tuned!
+Have a safe and blessed Christmas and New Year's holiday week.
+We look forward to planning events in the New Year--stay tuned!

 The monthly meeting is held at Barber's Crossing Restaurant, 175 Leominster Road (Rt 12), Sterling, MA in the Chocksett Room (downstairs).
 Barber's Crossing is off interstate 190 as it intersects with Rt 12.
 It is located at the Sterling-Leominster border.
 There is no agenda at this time, visit this site again for more information.
 The Twin City Tea Party is non-partisan.
 All are welcome to attend.
 There are no cost, dues or fees to attend.
 Dinner at Barbers Crossing is available at the attendees expense.

 A free people [claim] their rights as derived from the laws of nature, and not as the gift of their chief magistrate.Thomas Jefferson, 1774